raghavchhetri/raghavchhetri.github.io/_posts/2020-11-17-immune-system-cheat-sheet.md

 **1. Innate or natural system (fast)**

 Fast acting system (0-96 hours) which serves as the first-line of defense
-* Recongnizes degraded fragments of infectious agent (**antigens**) which can be pathogens such as bacteria, viruses, fungi, and parasites, or smaller proteins that these pathogens express
+* Recongnizes invading substace (termed **antigens**) which can be pathogens such as bacteria, viruses, fungi, and parasites, or smaller proteins fragments that the pathogens express

 * Releases chemical cues (**cytokines**) to alarm and activate the Adaptive response

 **2. Adaptive system (slow)**

-Activated when alarmed by the Innate system and the response is slow (96 hours to a few days)
+Activated by the alarm bell sounded by the Innate system

-Starts producing **B-cells** and **T-cells** to fend off the infection
+It mounts a response by producing **B-cells** and **T-cells**, which is a slow process (can take anywhere from >96 hours to a few days/week)

 2.1 B-cells